polmoneys/Hug/README.md

 type HugsComponentProps = SlotsProps | HugProps;

+export interface UsProps extends HugProps {
+    centered?: boolean;
+}

 ```

 ### Unrelated work

 I do not write much about code, last time was [7 years ago](https://polmoneys.github.io/).
 Funny the subject is kinda of the same.
-At that time I was creating complex gamified experiences, lots of *Art and Visuals* made of *CSS* at a time where `IE8` was fading out, slowly.
+At that time I was creating complex gamified experiences, lots of **Art and Visuals** made of **CSS** at a time where `IE8` was fading out, slowly.
 These past few years I've been working with financial data, dashboards, complex tables and search filters and what not for a classic Swiss Private Bank.

-One thing I've learned, interfaces are *soft* so we should try to speak about them like them are cute & puffy and meant to be introduced to new people.
+One thing I've learned, interfaces are **soft* d* so we should try to speak about them like them are cute & puffy and meant to be introduced to new people.
 Please meet Sparkline [charts](https://github.com/polmoneys/Sparkline) and [StrokeDashOffset](https://github.com/polmoneys/StrokeDashoffset)

 ### Inspiration 💐

 > Our requirements are more modest but at the same time more responsible:
 > buildings, furniture, drinking glasses may well be consumer items that
 > we can destroy without regret after they have served for some short or
-> long period, but while we use them we expect them to fullfill their role and serve us perfectly, so perfectly that we can also derive aesthetic
+> long period, but while we use them we expect them to fulfill their role and serve us perfectly, so perfectly that we can also derive aesthetic
 > enjoyment from observing them in use.

 Erik Gunnar Asplund on **Swedish Grace**.